WencesVillegasMarset/aws-saa-c02-notes/README.md

 To detect and mitigate DDoS attacks, you can use AWS WAF in addition to AWS Shield.
 AWS WAF is a web application firewall that helps detect and mitigate web application layer DDoS attacks by inspecting traffic inline

+* configure rules that allow, block, or monitor (count) web requests based on conditions that you define.
+* These conditions include IP addresses, HTTP headers, HTTP body, URI strings, SQL injection and cross-site scripting.
+* New rules can be deployed within minutes, letting you respond quickly to changing traffic patterns.
+(15min)
+* AWS WAF is tightly integrated with Amazon CloudFront and the Application Load Balancer (ALB), services
+* When AWS services receive requests for web sites, the requests are forwarded to AWS WAF for inspection against defined rules.
+* Integration with CloudFront, ALB, API Gateway.

 Simples Behaviours:

 * Allow all requests except the ones that you specify